sriosq/Road_to_SC_QSM/README.md

 # Theory

 Quantitative Susceptibility Mapping (QSM) is a group of experimental methods that seeks in providing a MR image whose contrast is given by the magnetic suscpetibility of the voxel.
-Magnetic susceptibility, chi ($$\chi$$) is the measure of how readily a particle will get magnetized to a external magnetic field.
+Magnetic susceptibility, chi ($\chi$) is the measure of how readily a particle will get magnetized to a external magnetic field.
 If the particle feels attracted to the field it is said to have a paramagnetic behaviour whereas if it feels repelled to it, it possesses diamagnetic behaviour.
 There is a third state: Ferromagnetism, but this behaviour is not present in the human body and therefore not quantified for this work.

 QSM can be split into image acquisition, image processing and analysis elements [4].
 The research focus varies depending of the section of interest.
 Image acquisition comprises pulse sequences & protocol as well as coil combination, saving and exporting of the data.
 The processing section is a post-processing pipeline that uses phase information, it begins with Phase Unwrapping and Echo Combination, Mask creation, Background Field Removal and finally Dipole Inversion.